Women on Wheels: New and Improved!

 • Bike positioning on trail ahead of, during, and coming out of a tight switchback up & down

-WEEK 2 – advanced braking & cornering, weight distribution
+WEEK 2 – Advanced braking & cornering, weight distribution

 • Accelerating out of a corner with confidence and control